August Cesarec

 After the war, he became a member of the Communist Party of Yugoslavia.
 Consequently he often had to deal with police; in 1919 was implicated in the so-called Diamantstein affair, which made him escape to Prague and Vienna.
 In 1920 he returned, but next year the Kingdom of Yugoslavia issued the Proclamation (Obznana) which banned the Communist Party and he went underground.
 Cesarec was collaborating with the terrorist organization Crvena pravda to the extent of being there for Alija Alijagić the night before he was executed for assassinating the Yugoslav Minister of Internal Affairs.
 Later he published favorable obituaries of Alijagić, which led to multiple incarcerations.
-In 1922 he fled to Moscow for a congress of the Comintern, and as he returned in 1923 he was captured and sentenced to six months prison time.
-In 1928 he became a member of Matica hrvatska in response to anti-Croatian politics of the Yugoslav regime, and in 1929 he was briefly jailed again.
-In 1933, he left Matica hrvatska because he did not agree with the prevailing pro-fascist influences in the organization at the time.